mcmchris/wisblock-edge-impulse/RAK11200-Edge-Impulse-Firmware/README.md

 ![Captura de pantalla 2022-07-14 193434](https://user-images.githubusercontent.com/49886387/179118482-f69b6150-ece9-4be0-9fe1-3ec638e204e8.png)

-4. In the Record new data section, click on "Connect using WebUSB" just work for "Google Chrome or Microsoft Edge":
+4. In the Record new data section, click on "Connect using WebUSB" just work for "Google Chrome or Microsoft Edge" (not Chrome or Edge user?):

 ![Captura de pantalla 2022-07-14 193612](https://user-images.githubusercontent.com/49886387/179118604-4f8a15cf-893e-4207-a0c5-306bae7ce9ae.png)